In This Article

 - Sanook Lei!

 An old blog (latest entry 2008) that highlights funny and sad Thai commercials.
-Mostly they are just YouTube embedded videos with a short explanation or background information in English so probably only good for intermediate to advanced learners.
+Mostly they are embedded YouTube videos with a short explanation or background information in English so probably only good for intermediate to advanced learners.

 - SEAsite collection of YouTube videos